Chealion/hugo-mcjones/content/docs/Recipes for Switch.md

 ## Sherry Hsu
 https://www.youtube.com/watch?v=wCNxPYyGWoo
 16g coffee
 90C water
 50 g water, bloom for 30 seconds
 Circular pour to 150g
 At 1:00, close switch, pour to 240g
-At 1:30, open switch and let drain.
+At 1:30, open switch and let drain
 Total time should be 1:45-2:00

 ## Iced Version